 A Summary & Reflection of the inaugural Indigenous Data Network Datathon by A/Prof Paul Secombe.

-The datasets frequently available at the Datathon included curated sets from the ANZICS CORE Adult Database, the ANZICS CORE Paediatric Intensive Care Registry, and the Critical Care Resources Dataset.
+Datasets typically available at the Datathon include curated extracts from the ANZICS CORE Adult Database, the ANZICS CORE Paediatric Intensive Care Registry, and the Critical Care Resources Dataset.